outerbounds/metaflow-tools/gcp/terraform/README.md

 For `org_prefix`, choose a short and memorable alphanumeric string.
 It will be used for naming the Google Cloud Storage bucket, whose name must be globally unique across GCP.

-For `GCP_PROJECT_ID`, set the GCP project ID you wish to use.
+For `project`, set the GCP project ID you wish to use.

-`DB_GENERATION_NUM` should be updated each time the DB instance is recreated.
+`db_generation_number` should be updated each time the DB instance is recreated.
 This helps generate unique DB instance names.
 Backstory: DB instance names cannot repeat within 7 day window on GCP.

-`GCP_REGION` should be the region in GCP you want this cluster to deploy in.
+`region` should be the region in GCP you want this cluster to deploy in.

-`CPU_CORES` should be the total number of CPU cores the cluster is allowed to allocate.
+`max_cpu` should be the total number of CPU cores the cluster is allowed to allocate.
 Defaults to 200.

-`MEMORY_GB` should be the total amount of memory (in GBs) the cluster is allowed to allocate.
+`max_memory` should be the total amount of memory (in GBs) the cluster is allowed to allocate.
 Defaults to 400.

 You may rename `FILE.tfvars` to a more friendly name appropriate for your project.
 E.g. `metaflow.poc.tfvars`.